Latest Version: 18.104.22.168 - Released: 5/22/2020

-Quick CPU (formerly known as Core Parking Manager v3) is an application that was designed to fine-tune and monitor CPU performance settings such as: Core Parking, Frequency Scaling and Turbo Boost, as well as making other adjustments.
+Quick CPU (formerly known as Core Parking Manager v3) is an application that was designed to fine-tune and monitor CPU performance, power and voltage settings such as: Core Parking, Frequency Scaling, Turbo Boost, C-States, Speed Shift, and FIVR Control as well as making other adjustments.
 Below you’ll find all the information about how it works, how to interpret application data and settings, and how to make these adjustments.

 CPU Performance and power consumption

 Back in a day, most computers were desktop machines with the main goal for the hardware, to offer absolute best performance and there was no real need for technologies such as SpeedStep, Turbo Boost etc.

 However, in the modern world, power consumption sometimes takes a higher priority than performance output.
 Considering significant change in technology and expectations from the hardware, CPU's have gotten a lot of new features such as TurboBoost, SpeedStep, Hyper-Threading and individual core state/s that help to reduce power consumption and heat.
 Even though these are all positive changes, it sometimes creates a situation where an end user is not getting top performance when it is required (delayed performance boostboost).
 This can be caused by many hard to predict factors, such as system state, availability, CPU state, heat and many many more.
 This application was made to provide help in controlling such factors and reduce the effect of degrading performance when possible.
 Many features mentioned above will be described in greater details in the description below, so if you are interested read on ...